Districts of Cartagena, Spain: El Beal

 El Beal is located in the east of the municipality of Cartagena, and borders the Mar Menor to the north-east, and El Algar to the north-west.

-The district has a population of 2,280, living in the following localities: Llano de Beal (1288); Estrecho de San Ginés (662); Beal (328); and San Ginés de la Jara (2).
+The district has a population of 2,280, living in the following localities: Llano de Beal (1288); El Estrecho de San Ginés (662); Beal (328); and San Ginés de la Jara (2).

 In the 19th century, success and prosperity brought by mining activities in the Sierra Minera de Cartagena-La Unión mountains led to the establishment of villages such as El Estrecho and El Llano.

 From 1910, Cartagena went into prolonged economic crisis as a result of a fall in the price of mining products such as lead, zinc, and iron.
 This crisis, aggravated by World War I (1914–1918), continued after the war.
 As a consequence, the population of El Beal declined.
 The district had a population of 6,140 in 1920, falling to 4,417 by 1930.